OjeWilliams/WindowFunctions/codes/Other.md

 \
 [Question1](https://www.windowfunctions.com/questions/other/0): \
 This SQL function can be made simpler by using the WINDOW statement.
-Please try and use the WINDOW clause .
+Please try and use the WINDOW clause.
 Each cat would like to see what half, third and quartile they are in for their weight.\
 Return: name, weight, by_half, thirds, quartile \
 Order by: weight